 It is very important during this delicate time to take good care of yourself.
 This can seem difficult considering how tired you may be feeling from physical and mental exhaustion.
 Few new parents have accurate expectations of how different their lives will become after welcoming a baby.
 You may not feel as supported by your partner as you hoped.
 While you might feel connected to your baby, you might feel disconnected from everyone else.
 It's very common for new mothers to feel isolated and lonely.
 Talking to a trusted therapist where you have a safe and supportive space to process your feelings can help you through the challenges of motherhood.
 If you take care of yourself, you're better able to care for your baby.

 Taking care of a newborn around the clock is tiring, very tiring.
 It may seem like you can never leave the house, especially if you're nursing and the thought of finding childcare can be an obstacle to getting the support many new mothers need.
-As a mother myself, I understand this hardship and for this reason, I offer in-home therapy for new mothers who would otherwise not be able to receive the support they need.
-Feel free to contact me for further information!
+As a mother myself, I understand this hardship and for this reason, I offer video/online therapy so new mothers can receive the support they otherwise might not receive.

 In Office Therapy